folkertdev/reversible-debugger/bachelor-thesis/thesis.md

     end
 ```

-We can see immediately that **safety and progress are guaranteed**: we cannot construct a valid global type that breaks these guarantees.
+We can see immediately that **safety and progress are guaranteed**:
 Every communication has a send and receive, and they both must agree on the type.
+We cannot construct a valid global type that does not check for these properties.
+As a result, every program that implements a global type also has these properties.

 A more realistic scenario that we will use as a running example is the three buyer protocol from the PPDP'17 paper.
 In this protocol, Alice and Bob communicate with the Vendor about the purchase of some item:

 \begin{align*}